Trump’s foreign visa restrictions take effect today: Here’s what to know about the immigration ban

-On Monday, President Trump signed an executive order temporarily suspending employment-based visas for foreigners through the end of the year.
+On Monday, President Trump signed an order temporarily suspending employment-based visas for foreigners through the end of the year.
 The ban includes the H-1B visa for highly skilled workers, and is seen as an extension of Trump’s sweeping effort to limit immigration both before and during the coronavirus pandemic.

 Here’s a primer on the ban, which takes effect today: